lgugelmann/HD6301_thing/asm/README.md

    monitor and user programs are assembled separately.
    * Get the keyboard buffer away from user RAM.
    * Make it clear which zeropage addresses are system vs user usable.
+ * `zp_var` should be smarter to allow different programs to reuse the same addresses.
+Probably a case of being careful with offset definitions, global variables, and sections.
+ * Make the programmer able to flash at non-4k boundaries to speed up monitor flashing a tiny bit.